A wicked, no-strings one-night stand turns unexpectedly complicated when three lonely hearts collide…

 What starts as a simple, pleasurable one-night stand, quickly burns up the sheets.
 While Jake knows he can’t let Camille crush their relationship because of age differences, Daniel still thinks he can walk—until he gets a whiff of Camille’s best friend Lacey.
 Suddenly three isn’t enough.

-Reader Advisory: Burning up the sheets is putting it mildly!
+Warning!
+Burning up the sheets is putting it mildly!
 Inhibitions are out the door with scenes of m/f/m, m/f/m/f, f/f and m/m.
+This story was previously released.

 Nothing was better than a lip-gloss kiss—sweet, silky, made for savoring.